Personas: almost real

 Personas turn research data into real people.
 Through seeing the many dimensions of your customers, fictional personas can enhance your business in many non-fictional ways.

-With all that in mind: Cleveland-based founder of research and analytics firm with stellar credentials, dedicated to accuracy, partial to pricey road bikes and German engineering, seeks companies in need of personas to enhance their business.
+With all that in mind: Cleveland-based founder of customer acquisition strategy firm with stellar credentials, dedicated to accuracy, partial to pricey road bikes and German engineering, seeks companies in need of a customer acquisition strategy to grow top-line revenue.